Texas Hill Country Maps

 The map shows what it needs to, but not much more.
 And... it's a photo.
 So it can't be changed.

-This form of a Google map, gives you a little more flexibility.
+This form of a Google map, though, gives you a little more flexibility.
 You have a zoom capability, as well as an option to drag the map to different locations.
 And even a satellite view.

 And, the view larger map button will give you a full screen view with even more options.

 Just being able to zoom in and out helps with big picture views and closer details.
-So this type of map would be better than just a picture.
+So this type of map would be much better than just a picture.

 In this example below, a trip from Austin to Boerne shouldn't take much more than an hour and a half.
 Of course you choose the route (through the Texas Hill Country or along the Interstate).